dheesh/ResetNIC/README.md

 # ResetNIC
-Resets a specified network adapter at random in a Windows
+Resets a specified network adapter at random in  Windows

 Usage:
   ResetAdapter.bat "Ethernet"